LindeSchoenmaker/LindeSchoenmaker.github.io/README.md

 The QSPRpred web page serves as an interface for users to interact with QSAR models that have been developed for various MIEs.
 These models predict the activity of chemicals, based on learned patterns.
 This workshop is designed to help you predict the effect of specific chemicals and to interpret results that are returned.

-(optional) The end of this markdown also includes an example of how these type of models are trained.
+(optional) The end of this markdown also includes an example of how this type of models are trained.

 ## Step 1: inputs